-- 1) All Caretaking / Cleaning Employees have undertaken fire safety training.
-This includes use of bespoke 'Fire Safety in High / Low Rise Flatted Accommodation' Video. - 2) All employees are encouraged to complete 'In the line of fire' training on an annual basis. - Caretaking Teams are not currently trained in the effective use of fire extinguishers.
-Caretaking Teams are not expected to tackle fires in this area. - 4) The individuals responsible for carrying out this Fire Risk Assessment hold a Level 4 Diploma in Fire Risk Assessment, demonstrating a high level of competence and formal qualification in this area." - 5) Fire safety information has been provided as part of tenancy pack.
-Information regarding the Stay Put Unless fire evacuation strategy is provided to tenants.
+- All Caretaking / Cleaning Employees have undertaken fire safety training.
+This includes use of bespoke 'Fire Safety in High / Low Rise Flatted Accommodation' Video. - 2) All employees are encouraged to complete 'In the line of fire' training on an annual basis. - 3) The individuals responsible for carrying out this Fire Risk Assessment hold a Level 4 Diploma in Fire Risk Assessment, demonstrating a high level of competence and formal qualification in this area." - 4) Fire safety information has been provided as part of tenancy pack. - 5) Building safety and evacuation notices are not displayed within the blocks. - 6) Information regarding use of fire doors is provided to residents.